 The Audiovisual Ethnography Pathway is a two-year (4 semesters) module designed for researchers interested in acquiring practical skills in audiovisual production within the context of Visual Anthropology.
 The pathway offers a diploma of MA in Anthropology using Audiovisual Methods and it operates within the current MA programme in Anthropology at the School of Humanities.

-The pathway has a primary focus on the practical production of audiovisual ethnography.
-However, it also explores topics such as history of visual anthropology, philosophies of representation, the development of documentary film, media ethnography, and the relationship between art, ethnography and cinema.
-It is taught and designed in collaboration between the School of Humanities and the MA in Documentary Arts programme of the Baltic Film, Media, Arts and Communication School of Tallinn University.
+The pathway has a primary focus on the production of audiovisual ethnography.
+The curriculum contextualises these skills in relation to anthropologically informed discourses and practises of observation, representation, and perception.
+The coursework covers issues such as the history of visual anthropology, philosophies of representation, and the relationship between art, ethnography and cinema.
+It is taught and designed in collaboration between the School of Humanities and the MA in Documentary Arts programme of the Baltic Film, Media and Arts School of Tallinn University.

 The culmination of the pathway is the completion of an independent project, under the supervision of a tutor, that demonstrates competence in the production or textual analysis of film, photography, material display, and sound recordings.

 The different approaches that will be covered in the course-work and research process will be linked together through a commitment to anthropological perspectives, ethics, and methodologies.
-The particular approaches to audiovisual media of this pathway are consistent with our intellectual traditions and ethical positioning within Social Anthropology and to the practical circumstances under which anthropologists normally work.
+The particular approaches to audiovisual media of this pathway are consistent with the intellectual traditions and ethical positioning of Social Anthropology and to the practical circumstances under which anthropologists normally work.